-December 31, 2019 that give effect to the revenue recognition changes noted above as if such changes were applied on January 1, 2019.
-This as adjusted (non-IFRS) revenue information will not be provided for any period subsequent to the year ended December 31, 2019.
+Our results of operations for the years ended December 31, 2020 and 2019 are not directly comparable as a result of presenting revenue on a net basis for the Programmatic revenue for the year ended December 31, 2020.
 The following table sets forth our results of operations for the years ended December 31, 2020 and 2019 on an as reported basis for 2020 and, to facilitate comparability, on an as reported and a comparable basis for 2019.